Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "Mister Hoeff, Clan Whitecrest have made a request.
 They’d like to consult Professor Hurt about the first contact situation."

 Hoeff understood immediately, even if he was panting.
-"So...I’m...gonna be his...bodyguard?"
+"So...
+I’m... gonna be his... bodyguard?"

 Rockefeller gave him a sympathetic look.
 "If Julian permits it, yes.
 We’d normally arrange for additional protection but we don’t have time.
 This is a pressing request and in any case, Hurt already trusts you.
-That should make it...easier...to manage his protection."
+That should make it... easier... to manage his protection."

 Hoeff smirked at that and shot Julian a look.
 "Well, think you’re gonna be safe for a bit, big guy?"

 Julian sighed, and injected a little humor.
 "Not from Yan’s armpit, but there’s nothing anyone can do to save me from that.
 If anyone can keep Hurt safe in a warzone, it’s you."
 He turned back to the ambassador.
 "Yeah, I’m okay with it.
 What’s my role in all this?"

 "Ferd Given-Man and his men are part of the JETS team that first scouted the planet and found the natives.
 They’re still active and carrying out missions.
-Having talked with the archeologists, and with the professor...my staff thinks the Ten’Gewek have a keener interest in this than we think.
+Having talked with the archeologists, and with the professor... my staff thinks the Ten’Gewek have a keener interest in this than we think.
 Your job is going to be to feel them out on that."

 "Talk with Yan.
 Got it."